microsoft/azure_arc/README.md

 The following guides in this section will walk you through how to project an Azure VM as an Azure Arc enabled server.
 These guides, using Azure VM as the targeted Azure Arc server are designed **for demo and testing purposes ONLY and are not supported.**

-In each guide, you find a detailed, technical explanation of the mechanism and why it is not expected to project an  Azure VM as an Azure Arc enabled server.
+In each guide, you find a detailed, technical explanation of the mechanism and why **it is not expected to project an Azure VM as an Azure Arc enabled server**.

 * [Deploy a Windows Azure VM and connect it to Azure Arc using ARM Template](azure_arc_servers_jumpstart/docs/azure_arm_template_win.md)